Buying a DCS Redis Instance

 If you cannot select an enterprise project, check your permissions.
 For details, see Why Can't I Select the Required Enterprise Project When Creating a DCS Instance?

-• After creating a password-free DCS Redis instance, you can set a password for it later by using the password reset function.
-For details, see Changing Password Settings for DCS Redis Instances.
+- After creating a password-free DCS Redis instance, you can set a password for it later by using the password reset function.
+For details, see Changing Access Mode of DCS Redis Instances.

-• Password and Confirm Password: These parameters indicate the password of accessing the DCS Redis instance, and are displayed only when Password Protected is set to Yes.
+- Password and Confirm Password: These parameters are displayed only when Password Protected is set to Yes.

 If you select Use custom template, select one from the drop-down list box.
 To view or modify the configuration in the selected template, click View Parameter.
 If no custom parameter template of the selected instance version and type is available, the selection box is empty.
 In this case, click View Parameter Templates to go to the template creation page to create a template.
 For details, see Creating a Custom Parameter Template for a DCS Instance.